inductiva/inductiva/tutorials/quick-start/run-your-first-simulation.md

 - Idle machines are automatically shut down after 30 minutes to prevent unexpected charges.

-## Happy Simulating
+## Happy Simulating!

 By completing this tutorial, you’ve successfully run an advanced XBeach simulation using the Inductiva API.

+Now that your simulation is complete, you can choose any visualization tool to process, analyze, and present your results.

+### What's Next?

+🔹 Discover More Use Cases

-Explore other use cases and simulators available on the [Inductiva Tutorials Page](https://tutorials.inductiva.ai/index.html).
+Explore other use cases available on the [Inductiva Tutorials Page](https://tutorials.inductiva.ai/index.html).

+🔹 Explore Other Simulators

+Inductiva provides a **growing range of simulators** built into the API, covering **coastal dynamics**, **fluid simulations**, **physics-based modeling, and more**.
+Check out our [Simulators Page](https://inductiva.ai/simulators) to discover more options.

+🔹 Browse Powerful Computational Resources

+Inductiva gives you access to **high-performance cloud computing** with optimized machine configurations for various simulation workloads.
+Explore [available computational resources](https://github.com/inductiva/inductiva/releases#listmachines) to find the best setup for your needs.

 If you encounter issues, refer to the [documentation](https://docs.inductiva.ai/en/latest/) or contact support at support@inductiva.ai.